There are two types of Parameters you can use in the program builder, 1) Local Parameters and 2) Global Parameters.

 When to use Global Parameters vs Local Parameters

 Use Global Parameters for parts of programs that are frequently used across your organization.
-For example, if you use a specific vocal prompt hierarchy a lot in your data collection, you can create an Instrument Global Parameter and call it "vocal prompt hierarchy".
+For example, if you use a specific vocal prompt hierarchy frequently in your data collection, you can create an Instrument Global Parameter and call it "vocal prompt hierarchy".
 Then this instrument parameter will be available in the drop-down menu for every program and can be selected rather than creating the instrument from scratch each time you need to use this prompt hierarchy.

 Tip: Be selective with the number of Global Parameters you create since each new Global Parameter will be listed in a drop-down menu for that section of the program builder.
 If it's not something you use often, keep it as a Local Parameter.